tdonker/event-typology/README.md

 ### Domain event
 * The term domain event describes an occurrence of something that happened in the business domain.
 The concept originates in Domain-Driven Design (DDD).
 The event’s name usually already carries a lot of semantic meaning and is used within the domain language to describe the domain’s processes.
 [OTTO Consumer API Event Guidelines](https://api.otto.de/portal/guidelines/event-guidelines/concepts#domain-events)
+* As a default practice, consider every domain event "private", only meant for internal consumption.
+Only through deliberate exposure consumers get access to the events, similar to how APIs are used instead of direct database access.
+[The different types of events in event-driven systems Frank de Jonge 2022](https://blog.frankdejonge.nl/the-different-types-of-events-in-event-driven-systems/)
 * Examples of things that happen that might not be suitable to model as Domain Events:
     1. Something technical (a ButtonClicked, ExceptionThrown etc) happened that we want to record or handle, but it is not described in the ubiquitous language of our domain.
     2. Something that happened outside of our bounded context.
 This could a Domain Event in another system or a different bounded context.
 [What are Domain Events?
-Mattias Holmqvist 2020(https://web.archive.org/web/20221201162409/https://serialized.io/ddd/domain-event/)
+Mattias Holmqvist 2020](https://web.archive.org/web/20221201162409/https://serialized.io/ddd/domain-event/)
-* As a default practice, consider every domain event "private", only meant for internal consumption.
-Only through deliberate exposure consumers get access to the events, similar to how APIs are used instead of direct database access.
-[The different types of events in event-driven systems Frank de Jonge 2022](https://blog.frankdejonge.nl/the-different-types-of-events-in-event-driven-systems/)

 <hr/>

 ### Data event